 Each department uses different versions of existing software, causing transfer and compatibility issues when sharing data across teams.
 Teams still using older versions cannot access any drawing designs created with newer versions of the software.
 This barrier severely limits the development of collaboration and innovation within the company.
 BNC hoped that by implementing a new 3D design solution it could unify its teams and relieve cross-departmental communication issues.

-The company looked at various solutions and settled on Solid Edge® software, which is part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services, because of their strong industry reputation and user-friendliness.
+The company looked at various solutions and settled on Solid Edge® software, which is part of the Siemens Xcelerator business platform of software, hardware and services, because of their strong industry reputation and user-friendliness.
 BNC also wanted to develop new production machinery and decided to approach CADEX Technology Co., Ltd. (CADEX), a Siemens Digital Industries Software Expert Partner in Solid Edge, for help with implementing the solutions and complementary post-coding support.